Owen-Hoerner/Cameracrew/README.md

-final working program must be uploaded to a pi multistream.html must be run off of the computer
+final working program must be uploaded to a pi, multistream.html must be run off of the computer